Home of The National Miniature Donkey Association

 The perfect gentle pet for children.

 The National Miniature Donkey Association is a nonprofit organization founded in 1989.
 The Association's goals are to protect and promote the Miniature Mediterranean breed and to provide an educational forum for owners and breeders on donkey care and management.
-NMDA publishes a quarterly magazine, the ASSET, which is included with membership.
+NMDA publishes a bi-annually magazine, the ASSET, which is included with membership.

 Miniature Donkey jennets are devoted mothers

 Imagine the perfect pet — imagine the Miniature Donkey

 From the moment this appealing, long-eared foal is born, its mission is to give love and thrive on attention.
 They are without a doubt the most adorable, affectionate, soft & cuddly creatures in the animal kingdom.

 Completely trustworthy around children, the elderly, and the handicapped, Miniature Donkeys (when mature) are easily trained to pull carts and to be ridden by small children.
 They are companionable with other livestock and become quite attached to their herdmates, as well as their owners.
 Miniature Donkeys are very popular because so many people realize and value their unique qualities; they are also a good financial investment — an investment you can love!

 Are You Considering Buying a Miniature Donkeys

 Or have you just purchased your first pair?

 For more information, read our advice for several things you need to know to be sure you and your new equine will get off to a good start.